busterbenson/buster-wiki/content/projects/750-words/_index.md

 I've used the exercise as a great way to think out loud without having to worry about half-formed ideas, random tangents, private stuff, and all the other things in our heads that we often filter out before ever voicing them or writing about them.
 It's a daily brain dump.
 Over time, I've found that it's also very helpful as a tool to get thoughts going that have become stuck, or to help get to the bottom of a rotten mood.

 750 Words is the online, future-ified, fun-ified translation of this exercise.

+### Some articles about it

+- <a href="https://qz.com/777929/writing-morning-pages-can-offer-many-of-the-same-benefits-as-meditation/" target="_blank">How Writing 750 Words a Day Could Change Your Life</a> by Quartz
+- <a href="http://www.becomingwhoyouare.net/an-interview-with-750-words-creator-buster-benson/" target="_blank">An Interview with 750 Words Creator Buster Benson</a> by Becoming Who You Are
+- <a href="https://lifehacker.com/750-words-clears-your-mind-gets-ideas-flowing-5482921" target="_blank">750 Words Clears Your Mind, Gets Ideas Flowing</a> by Lifehacker
+- <a href="https://lifehacker.com/want-to-create-a-new-habit-get-ready-to-break-it-5964439" target="_blank">Want to Create a New Habit?
+Get Ready to Break It</a> by Lifehacker